fsharp/fslang-design/FSharp-6.0/FS-1087-resumable-code.md

     <expr>
     ```

-Static checks are performed for the specificaiton of low-level resumable code as outlined above.
+Static checks are performed for the specification of low-level resumable code as outlined above.

 ### Hosting resumable code in a resumable state machine struct